Loving this new Indigenous Art Series, The Womans Way.

 The Womans Way is an indigenous design created by Emma Stenhouse.

 Dimensions: Height 16cm x 16cm x 16cm.

 Product Material: Ceramic.
 Has a drainage hole and plug.

-This vase is ready to send next business day upon placing order.
+This planter is ready to send next business day upon placing order.

 About: Emma Stenhouse is a proud Ngarrindjeri woman and a contemporary indigenous artist on a journey of self-discovery, deepening her connection with her family, exploring her heritage, and inspired by her love of Country.